sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 }
 ```

 The above example is pretty straightforward.
 The session store can accept any JSON serialize-able value, like objects, arrays or strings.
-Furthermore its possible to access properties by its path.
 The session store will automatically be updated at the end of the request lifecycle, but you can save it manually by calling `await session.data.save()`.

 ## Using multiple security providers